 The recommended procedure is to use GPS survey methods to establish horizontal control, use spirit leveling methods for establishing vertical control when elevations of highest accuracy are needed, otherwise elevations determined by GPS may be adequate for most projects.
 The surveyor should follow FGCC Standards and Specifications for the surveying of all geodetic control.
 He/she should also 'Bluebook" the primary, if not the entire, survey control project and submit it to the NGS for review and inclusion into the national network.

 To facilitate the creation of GIS/LIS, all spatial objects must be maintained in a common coordinate system.
-This means that they have to be tied to control points with geodetic or state plane coordinates.
+This means that they have to be tied to control points with geodetic or state ground coordinates.
 Since the primary geodetic control is too sparse, there is a need to densify the survey control network.
 Arbitrarily setting monuments as needed for the mapping/GIS/LIS control is one pattern that can be used for physically placing survey control throughout the project.
 Another pattern would be some systematic planning of control points that are easily accessible for a variety of projects.

 The survey control network is the framework of the entire project.
 It will only be as accurate as the control survey upon which it is based.
 The cost of the survey control network is a small percentage of the overall cost, ranging from 1% to 5% of the total survey cost being invested in the project.
 Factors affecting cost include: